bozzochet/herd-grav/README.md

 # Customized (fork) repo for Grav

-It contains, under `user`, my full website (started using https://github.com/getgrav/grav-skeleton-onepage-site as template).
+It contains, under `user/`, my full website (started using https://github.com/getgrav/grav-skeleton-onepage-site as template).

 It also contains (in the root dir):
 * `LEGGIMI`